AnuskaSahu1996/AnuskaSahu1996/README.md

 - 💞️ I’m looking for Data Analyst Oppertunities.
 - 📫 How to reach me - Anuska.ps1996@gmail.com
 - I have 5.6 years of experience in wipro Techinologies.
-- I have 2.6 years of experience in Accessibility teating and Manual testing and 2 years of experience in System administration.
+- I have 2.6 years of experience in Accessibility testing and Manual testing and 2 years of experience in System administration.

 <!---
 AnuskaSahu1996/AnuskaSahu1996 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.